GMO Fruits and Vegetables On A Table

 What Foods are GMO?

-Do you think there are GMOs lurking in your pantry?
+Do you think GMOs are lurking in your pantry?
 The truth is, they probably are.
 Without any clear labeling, GMO foods are hard to avoid.

-There are many GMO crops that have been approved in the United States.
-From apples and potatoes to salmon, there is a long list of FDA approved GMO crops or meat products.
+Many GMO crops have been approved in the United States.
+There is a long list of FDA-approved GMO crops or meat products, from apples and potatoes to salmon.

-In fact, new ones are released every year.
-Although you can find GMO foods in fresh food, you are more likely to find them in processed food.
+New ones are released every year.
+Although you can find GMO foods in fresh food, you are more likely to see them in processed food.

 GMOs hide in the ingredient list of processed food.
 Because 93% of corn and 94% of soybean acres in the U.S. are GMO, they sneak into a lot of our processed foods.